denten-courses/metaphor-media/README.md

-# CLEN 4910: Metaphor and Media
+# CLEN 4910: Metaphor and Media (Theories of Metaphor)

 Spring 2018
 Prof. Dennis Tenen | dt2406 at columbia